kaizen-ai/kaizenflow/docs/Tools_htmlcov_server.md

 ### S3 bucket

-- Need to set bucket policy to only allow getObject operations from one IP:
+- Need to set bucket policy to only allow `getObject` operations from one IP:
   (which is a NAT GATEWAY of our VPC)
-  - IMPORTANT STEP OTHERWISE THE SITE IS VISIBLE PUBLICLY -
+  - IMPORTANT STEP OTHERWISE THE SITE IS VISIBLE PUBLICLY

   ```json
   {
     "Version": "2012-10-17",